opitzconsulting/orcas/_docs/en/installation.md

 ### Java

 Java 8 (1.8) needed at least. **Important**: It has to be a **JDK** and not a JRE.
-The "Standard Edition" (SE), e.g. " Java SE Development Kit 8u131", is ok.
+The "Standard Edition" (SE), e.g. "Java SE Development Kit 8u131", is ok.
 After the installation you should get the right version with javac:
 {% highlight bash %}
 javac -version
 javac 1.8.0_121